Causeway: History

 The Aztec city-state of Tenochtitlan had causeways supporting roads and aqueducts.
 One of the oldest engineered roads yet discovered is the Sweet Track in England.
 Built in 3807 or 3806 BC, the track was a walkway consisting mainly of planks of oak laid end-to-end, supported by crossed pegs of ash, oak, and lime, driven into the underlying peat.

-In East Africa, the Husuni Kubwa (the "Great Fort"), situated outside the town of Kilwa, was an early 14th-century sultan's palace and emporium that contained causeways and platforms at the entrance of the Harbour made from blocks of reef and coral nearly a meter high.
+In East Africa, the Husuni Kubwa (the "Great Fort"), situated outside the town of Kilwa, was an early 14th-century sultan's palace and emporium that featured causeways made from blocks of reef and coral nearly a meter high.
 These acted as breakwaters, allowing mangroves to grow which is one of the ways the breakwater can be spotted from a distance.
 Some parts of the causeway are made from the bedrock, but usually the bedrock was used as a base.
 Coral stone was also used to build up the causeways, with sand and lime being used to cement the cobbles together.
 However, some of the stones were left loose.

+In Scotland, the skirmish known as Clense the Calsey, or Cleanse the Causeway, took place in the High Street of Edinburgh in 1520.

 In the 18th century, Dahomey lacked an effective navy hence it built causeways for naval purposes starting in 1774.